eurostat/gridviz/README.md

 ### Mosaic style

-This style is a usual cell coloring style with a slight random deformation of the squares giving a 'mosaic' like effect.
+This style shows the cell as pseudo-irregular square shapes giving a [mosaic](https://en.wikipedia.org/wiki/Mosaic) effect.
+The cells are colored depending on a variable.

 See [this basic example](https://eurostat.github.io/gridviz/examples/styles/mosaic.html) ([code](examples/styles/mosaic.html)).